 Carrington received a BA from the University of Florida and an MBA from the University of Washington (both in Construction Management).
 He lives in Parkdale on 16 acres with his wife, son, daughter, dog, and 14 chickens.
 Hobbies include woodworking, welding, music, mountain biking, snowboarding, surfing, traveling, and just enjoying life!

-Joe O'Neill - Founder
+Joe O'Neill - Owner and Founder

 Joe is the author of the critically acclaimed and award-winning historical fiction middle reader series - The Red Hand Adventures.
 The series is renowned for it's historical, geographical, and ethical lessons (as well as being page-turners).
 He was recently called, 'an Ian Fleming for the middle grade set' by Kirkus Reviews.